10-Day American Southwest Road Trip Itinerary

 Tips for an American Southwest Road Trip

-- This American Southwest road trip takes you to five national parks, so I recommend purchasing the America the Beautiful Annual National Park Pass at the first National Park you visit, Zion National Park.
-At $80, it covers entrance fees to all US National Parks, national wildlife refuges, national forests and grasslands.
-As most of the national parks on this itinerary cost $30, this is a great pass to take advantage of as you will already save $70 with this trip and then can continue to use it for a year from when it was purchased.
+- This American Southwest road trip takes you to five national parks, so make sure to purchase an America the Beautiful National Park Pass ahead of time to save money.
+At $80, it covers entrance fees to all US National Parks as well as National Forests and National Monuments.
+As most of the national parks on this itinerary cost $30, this is a great pass to take advantage of as you will already save $70 with this trip.

 - Start your days early to take full advantage of your trip.
-You will also find cooler weather in the mornings and less crowds.
+It is also cooler in the morning and there are less crowds.

 What to Pack for Your Southwest Road Trip

 - Daypack: Bring a comfortable hiking bag for exploring the southwest.
 This daypack is one of my favorite hiking bags.

 - Water bottle: Always make sure to bring water with you on every hike in the southwest.
 Drink cold water throughout the day with this Stanley water bottle which can keep your water cold for 12 hours.

 - Light Jacket and Long Pants: A lot of this road trip is in the desert and it can drastically cool down at night.

 - Hiking Clothes: This road trip features a lot of incredible hikes.
 Make sure to bring comfortable hiking clothes for long days of hiking you’ll never forget.

 - Hiking Boots: The terrain in the southwest is often rocky and sandy.
 In order to have good traction and not hurt your foot or ankle, I recommend bringing hiking boots.
 If you are looking for purchasing hiking boots for your southwest road trip, Backcountry offers many great deals.

 - Snacks: I recommend bringing some high protein snacks with you for hikes.